MacJediWizard/scim-bridge-docker/PORTAINER.md

 # Deploying SCIM Bridge in Portainer

-This guide explains how to deploy the SCIM Bridge Docker container into Portainer easily.
+This guide explains how to deploy the SCIM Bridge Docker container into Portainer.

 ---

 ## Prerequisites

-- Working Portainer installation (tested with CE 2.x and Business Edition)
+- A working Portainer instance (tested with CE 2.x / Business Edition)
+- Docker Engine installed on the target node
 - Access to the SCIM Bridge Docker image
-- Your `.env` file ready (or environment variables prepared)
+- Your `.env` file ready (or environment variables filled manually)

 ---